gauravroy4/Parking-Lot-System-Design/README.md

 - Type-safe with TypeScript interfaces

 ## Testing
 The project includes unit and integration tests using Jest.
 Test files are organized in the `test/` directory, grouped by modules (controllers, models, routes).
+Special focus is given to concurrency scenarios:

+- **Concurrency Tests**: `test/controllers/concurrencyTests.ts` verifies proper handling of simultaneous check-ins and prevents double booking through MongoDB transactions
+- **Full Test Suite**: Includes validation of core functionality, edge cases, and race conditions

 To run tests:
 ```bash